MarcoCoppola/Development/Android/style-guidelines.md

 | Fragment         | `fragment_<FRAGMENT_NAME>`  | `fragment_sign_up.xml`        |
 | Dialog           | `dialog_<DIALOG_NAME>`      | `dialog_change_password.xml`  |
 | AdapterView row  | `row_<LIST_NAME>`           | `item_person.xml`             |

 ---
+### Menu files

+Similar to layout files, menu files should match the name of the component.
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`

+A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

+---